l7mp/stunner/docs/SCALING.md

         averageUtilization: 300
 ```

-Here, `scaleTargetRef` selects the STUNner Deployment named `stunner` as the scaling target and the
+Here, `scaleTargetRef` selects the STUNner Deployment named `stunnerd` as the scaling target and
-deployment will always run at least 1 pod and at most 10 pods.
-Understanding how Kubernetes chooses
+the deployment will always run at least 1 pod and at most 10 pods.
+Understanding how Kubernetes
-the number of running pods is, however, a bit tricky.
+chooses the number of running pods is, however, a bit tricky.

 Suppose that the configured resources in the STUNner deployment are the following.